vanthaiunghoa/citus-iot-ecosystem/README.md

 ---

-You need to setup a corrected IoT environment with AWS IoT Policy, AWS IoT Rule, AWS DynamoDB with Stream Enabled to use with this platform.
+You need to setup a corrected AWS IoT environment for AWS IoT Policy, AWS IoT Rule, AWS DynamoDB (Stream Enabled) to use with this platform.
 For more information, please contact us by email: cuongdd1@fsoft.com.vn!

 ---